Mutahar789/mutahar789.github.io/index.md

 My academic roots are also deeply embedded in LUMS, where I earned my Bachelor of Science in Computer Science, graduating in 2023.

-I am broadly interested in **distributed systems** and **networking**.
+I am broadly interested in researching **distributed systems** and **networking**.
 My current research centers on 5G and mobile edge computing, federated learning (privacy-preserving distributed machine learning), and scalable software for LLM-powered applications.

 ## Research Interests